digital-asset/daml/docs/source/concepts/glossary.rst

 stores together make up that *virtual global ledger* and they are thus synchronized.
 The Canton protocol guarantees that the virtual ledger provides integrity, privacy, transparency and auditability.
 The ledger is logically global, even though physically, it runs on segregated and isolated domains that are not aware of each other.

-..
-Language for the Mediator was taken, and edited, from the Canton key terms page Mediator
+Mediator
 ========

 The mediator is a service provided by the `domain <#domain>`__ and used by the `Canton protocol <#canton-protocol>`__.
 The mediator acts as commit coordinator, collecting individual transaction verdicts issued by validating participants and aggregates them into a single result.
 The mediator does not learn about the content of the transaction, they only learn about the involved participants.

-..
-Language for the Sequencer was taken, and edited, from the Canton key terms page Sequencer
+Sequencer
 =========